4 minute read

 3. Init communication

-This works by basically send json strings back and forth.
-Let’s test it out.
-Paste this exactly into your shell:
+This functions by sending json strings back and forth.
+To test, paste the following exactly into the shell:

 {"jsonrpc":"2.0","id":1,"method":"initialize","params":{"protocolVersion":"2024-11-05","capabilities":{"roots":{"listChanged":true},"tools":{"listChanged":true},"sampling":{},"elicitation":{}},"clientInfo":{"name":"ExampleClient","title":"ExampleClientDisplayName","version":"1.0.0"}}}